pkdone/practical-mongodb-aggregations-book/src/guides/performance.md

 ```

-This pipeline is suboptimal because a `$group` stage has been introduced, which, as outlined earlier in this chapter, is a blocking stage.
-This will potentially increase memory consumption and hence the execution time dramatically, if run against a large data-set.
-There is a far better alternative which is to use one of the [Array Operators](https://docs.mongodb.com/manual/reference/operator/aggregation/#array-expression-operators) instead.
-Array Operators are sometimes less intuitive to code but critically they avoid requiring the need to introduce a blocking stage into the pipeline.
-As a consequence, they are significantly more optimal, especially for large data-sets.
-Shown below is a far more efficient pipeline, using the `$map` array operator, rather then the `$unwind/$group` combination, to produce the same outcome:
+This pipeline is suboptimal because a `$group` stage has been introduced, which is a blocking stage, as outlined earlier in this chapter.
+Both memory consumption and execution time will increase significantly, which could be fatal for a large input data set.
+There is a far better alternative by using one of the [Array Operators](https://docs.mongodb.com/manual/reference/operator/aggregation/#array-expression-operators) instead.
+Array Operators are sometimes less intuitive to code, but they avoid introducing a blocking stage into the pipeline.
+Consequently, they are significantly more optimal, especially for large data sets.
+Shown below is a far more efficient pipeline, using the `$map` array operator, rather than the `$unwind/$group` combination, to produce the same outcome:

 ```javascript
 // OPTIMAL